dbruwel/pachner-graph-triangulations/README.md

 6. Add Sage as a kernel with `python -m ipykernel install --user --name sage-env --display-name "Sage Python"`

 Once Sage is set up, this repository can be cloned and installed via `pip install -e .`

+## Thesis
+The raw tex files for the thesis are located in `\thesis`.
+There is a github action setup so that when this is changed, a new PDF is generated and added to the repository.